ezekg/channy/README.md

 ```

 ## Usage
-`Channy` is a static class, so you don't need to instantiate it with `new`.
-See
+`channy` is a static class, so you don't need to instantiate it with `new`.
+It
+is responsible for managing global channels.
+A channel name should be namespaced
+(for example, "namespace:channel").
+See [inline documentation](src/channy.coffee)
-inline documentation for detailed breakdowns on what each method does, otherwise
+for detailed breakdowns on what each method does, otherwise see below for
-see below for basic usage.
+some basic usage.

 ```coffee
 chan = require "channy"